olafrauch/ipviz/README.md

 Highlights:

 * Visualize your aws subnets as map to get an overview of available IP ranges and ip usage of each subnet.
-* Can be directly used with output from aws ec2 describe-subnets
+* Feed with output from `aws ec2 describe-subnets --output json`
 * JSON report with usage metrics of the subnets